Reckless provides his final travel pack of the season for the Bees' trip to Kidderminster on Saturday.

 Stadium: Aggborough Stadium, Hoo Road, Kidderminster, DY10 1NB

 Club Colours: Red and White

 Nickname: The Harriers

-Car Parking: Car Parking is available at either end of the stadium, at the South Stand Car Park and Stadium Close Car Park (£5.00 per car, £10.00 per mini bus and £15 per coach).
+Car parking is available at either end of the stadium, at the South Stand Car Park and Stadium Close Car Park (£5 per car, £10 per mini-bus and £15 per coach).

-Seating Prices: £17 for adults, £11 for concessions and £8 for U16s, whilst children under the age of five are admitted FREE.
+£17 for adults, £11 for Over 60s and U16s, whilst children under the age of eight are admitted FREE.

 I would like to thank everybody for putting up with my ramblings for another season and I am afraid they will be back next season.
 I also hope these guides have been of some help.
 I have made the odd error I admit and for those you have my sincere apologies.